CohenArthur/cohenarthur.github.io/_posts/2023-03-13-gccrs-workflow.md

 Building GCC is quite an involved process, with a lot of gotchas and documentation-reading required.
 I strongly recommend reading through [the GCC wiki's section on building](https://gcc.gnu.org/wiki/InstallingGCC) before attempting this.

 One of the most important note is the one about not building GCC directly within the root of the project.
 This will cause you pain.
 I'll put together what my usual workflow is for building a clean `gccrs` from a fresh `git clone`, and we can have a more detailed look at some of the steps.
-I have annotated the most important lines with a number, to which I'll refer in the next section.
+I have annotated the most important lines with a number, to which I'll refer in the next sections.

 ```shell-session
 $ pwd